Consolidated PBY Catalina: Initial development

 The prototype was powered by two 825 hp Pratt & Whitney R-1830-54 Twin Wasp radial engines mounted on the wing's leading edge.
 Armament comprised four .30 in Browning AN/M2 machine guns and up to 2000 lb of bombs.

 The XP3Y-1 had its maiden flight on 21 March 1935, after which it was transferred to the U.S. Navy for service trials.
 The XP3Y-1 was a significant performance improvement over previous patrol flying boats.
-The Navy requested further development in order to bring the aircraft into the category of patrol bomber, and in October 1935, the prototype was returned to Consolidated for further work, including installation of 900 hp R-1830-64 engines.
-For the redesignated XPBY-1, Consolidated introduced redesigned vertical tail surfaces which resolved a problem with the tail becoming submerged on takeoff, which had made lift-off impossible under some conditions.
-The XPBY-1 had its maiden flight on 19 May 1936, during which a record non-stop distance flight of 3443 mi was achieved.
+The Navy requested further development to bring the aircraft into the category of "patrol bomber", and in October 1935, the prototype was returned to Consolidated for further work, including installation of 900 hp R-1830-64 engines.
+For the redesignated XPBY-1, Consolidated introduced redesigned vertical tail surfaces, which resolved a problem with the tail becoming submerged on takeoff, which had made lift-off impossible under some conditions.
+The XPBY-1 had its maiden flight on 19 May 1936, during which a record nonstop distance flight of 3443 mi was achieved.

 The XPBY-1 was delivered to VP-11F in October 1936.
 The second squadron to be equipped was VP-12, which received the first of its aircraft in early 1937.
 The second production order was placed on 25 July 1936.
-Over the next three years, the design was gradually developed further and successive models introduced.
+Over the next three years, the design was gradually developed further and successive models were introduced.

 The aircraft eventually bore the name Catalina after Santa Catalina Island, California; the name was coined in November 1941, as Great Britain ordered their first 30 aircraft.

 PBN Nomad

 The Naval Aircraft Factory made significant modifications to the PBY design, many of which would have significantly interrupted deliveries had they been incorporated on the Consolidated production lines.
 The new aircraft, officially known as the PBN-1 Nomad, had several differences from the basic PBY.
 The most obvious upgrades were to the bow, which was sharpened and extended by two feet, and to the tail, which was enlarged and featured a new shape.
 Other improvements included larger fuel tanks, increasing range by 50%, and stronger wings permitting a 2,000 lb (908 kg) increase in gross takeoff weight.
 An auxiliary power unit was installed, along with an improved electrical system, and the weapons were upgraded with continuous-feed mechanisms.

-138 of the 156 PBN-1s produced served with the Soviet Navy, after the NAF transferred ownership via Project ZEBRA (1944-1945).
+After the NAF transferred ownership via Project Zebra (1944–1945), 138 of the 156 PBN-1s produced served with the Soviet Navy.
 The remaining 18 were assigned to training units at NAS Whidbey Island and the Naval Air Facility in Newport, Rhode Island.
-Later, improvements found in the PBN such as the larger tail were incorporated into the amphibious PBY-6A.
+Later, improvements found in the PBN, such as the larger tail, were incorporated into the amphibious PBY-6A.